CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-7--Propositions.lagda.md

   → (r : a ≡ c) (s : b ≡ d)
   → (t : a ≡ b) (u : c ≡ d)
   → Square t u r s
--- Exercise:
-isProp→Square pA {a = a} r s t u i j = {!!}
+-- Exercise: (Hint: Use `pA` to create each side.) isProp→Square pA {a = a} r s t u i j = {!!}
 ```

-A special case of ``isProp→Square`` is when we fix two sides of the
+An important special case of ``isProp→Square`` is when we fix two
-square to be ``refl``, resulting in an ordinary path between paths.
+sides of the square to be ``refl``, resulting in an ordinary path
-There's another way to read this: for `x` and `y` elements of a
+between paths.
+There's another way to read this: for `x` and `y`
-proposition, `x ≡ y` is also a proposition.
+elements of a proposition, `x ≡ y` is also a proposition.

 ```
 isProp→isProp≡ : isProp A → (x y : A) → isProp (x ≡ y)